José María de Torrijos y Uriarte: Exile in England (1824–1830)

-In France he stayed only five months because of the hostility shown by his government to the Spanish liberal exiles, who were heavily guarded by the police and who were not allowed to reside in the border departments with Spain.
-At that time Torrijos claimed for him and for his subordinates the salary stipulated in the agreement of surrender of Cartagena which the government refused to pay (they only collected after the revolution of 1830, triumphed in France) – and entered in Contact with the general Lafayette, deputy and one of the main leaders of the liberal opposition to the Monarchy of Louis XVIII, with which it maintained an active correspondence of the one that created a long friendship.
+He stayed only five months in France because of the hostility shown by the government to the Spanish liberal exiles, who were heavily guarded by the police and who were not allowed to reside in the border departments with Spain.
+At that time Torrijos claimed for himself and for his subordinates the salary stipulated in the agreement of surrender of Cartagena, but the government refused to pay.
+They would only get paid after the revolution of 1830 triumphed in France.
+He came into contact with General Lafayette, deputy and one of the main leaders of the liberal opposition to the monarchy of Louis XVIII, with whom he maintained an active correspondence which created a long friendship.

-On April 24, 1824, Torrijos and his wife embarked for England and during the first two years lived in a modest house of Blackheath until at the end of 1826 they moved to London.
-During that time he lived on the help of his former boss the Duke of Wellington, then British Prime Minister, which held until July 1829 when he was withdrawn because of the increase in his conspiratorial activity.
-As this grant was not very large he had to devote work to translation.
-Thus he translated from French into Castilian the Napoleon's Memories, preceded by an introduction – in which he showed his admiration for Bonaparte as a forger of a "national" army, among other reasons – and supplemented by numerous notes, and from English into Spanish the "Memoirs of General Miller," who had participated in the Peruvian war.
+On 24 April 1824, Torrijos and his wife embarked for England, and during the first two years lived in a modest house in Blackheath until at the end of 1826 they moved to London.
+During that time he lived with the help of his former commander the Duke of Wellington, then British Prime Minister, which continued until July 1829 when it was withdrawn because of his increased conspiratorial activity.
+As this grant was not very large, he had to work as a translator.
+He translated the Memoirs of Napoleon from French into Castilian, preceded by an introduction – in which he showed his admiration for Bonaparte as the creator of a "national" army, among other reasons – and supplemented by numerous notes; and from English into Spanish the Memoirs of General Miller, who had participated in the Peruvian war.
 Torrijos had personally met General Miller in 1812 during the campaigns of the Spanish War of Independence.
-In the prologue of the latter Torrijos emphasized that Miller had left his land to fight for the freedom "of South America", without even knowing the language, and that "it always served to the homeland that had adopted, doing as it should abstraction of people and matches."
+In the prologue of the latter Torrijos emphasised that Miller had left his land to fight for the freedom "of South America", without even knowing the language, and that "he always served the country he had adopted, doing as he should, abstracting himself from people and parties".

-A few months after going to live in London, the most radical Spanish liberal exiles created on 1 February 1827 a "Board of the uprising in Spain" that was presided over by Torrijos, thus becoming the top leader of this liberal sector "Exalted" who had distanced himself from the more moderate positions of Francisco Espoz and Mina, who until then had been the leader of liberals exiled in England and who at the time was quite skeptical about the chances of success of a pronouncement in Spain against the absolutism of Fernando VII.
+A few months after moving to London, the most radical Spanish liberal exiles created on February 1, 1827, a governing board for the uprising in Spain, which was presided over by Torrijos, thus becoming the top leader of this "exalted" liberal sector that had distanced itself from the more moderate positions of Francisco Espoz y Mina, until then the leader of the liberals exiled in England and who at that time was sceptical about the possibilities of success of a pronunciamiento in Spain against the absolutism of Ferdinand VII.